LichtargeLab/Covariation-ET/README.md

 ## Authors
 * **Daniel Konecki** - *Python Libraries and adaptation of C code base.
 Further development of ET-MIp method.
 Optimization of algorithm implementation and evaluation.
 Development of new ET covariation method penalizing transitions in pairs of columns which do not represent concerted variation or conservation.* - [dkonecki](https://github.com/dkonecki)
+* **Spencer Hamrick** - *Further development of the CovET method.
+Current maintainer of the Covariation-ET repository.*
+* **Chen Wang** - *Optimization of the CovET work flow to speed up the calculation.
+Current maintainer of the Covariation-ET repository.*
 * **Benu Atri** - *Original work on ET-MIp continuation, identification of the fact that a limited traversal could achieve the same, and sometimes better covariation predictions*
 * **Jonathan Gallion** - *Assessment of covariation by structural clustering and enrichment methods and frequent discussion of important factors for the improvement of covariation prediction.*
 * **Angela Wilkins** - *Original developer of the ET-MIp method, who made original suggestion on how it might be possible to improve the method.*